 Explore Lyndhurst, a majestic estate on the banks of the magnificent Hudson River where every visitor can experience firsthand an American icon of architecture and landscape.
 Whether you are a first-time visitor or returning guest there is always something new to discover.

-Visitors can join the Classic Mansion Tour that explores Lyndhurst’s sumptuously decorated first and second floors filled with 175 years of original period furniture and decorations including furnishings by Louis Comfort Tiffany and the Herter Brothers and paintings by Courbet, and Corot.
+Visitors can join the Classic Mansion Tour that explores Lyndhurst’s sumptuously decorated first and second floors filled with 175 years of original period furniture and decorations including objects designed by Louis Comfort Tiffany and the Herter Brothers and paintings by Courbet, and Corot.

-Multiple Landscape Tour options highlight our recently restored lower landscape, fountains and specialty gardens and include entry to the c.1894 Bowling Alley and Swimming Pool Building.
-A rare fountain by Frederick MacMonnies complements 19th century marble benches imported from Italy and lead to rock-lined pathways with picturesque views of the majestic Hudson River.
+Multiple Landscape Tour options highlight our recently restored lower landscape, fountains, and specialty gardens and include entry to the c.1894 Bowling Alley and 1911 Swimming Pool Building.
+A rare fountain by Frederick MacMonnies complements 19th-century marble benches imported from Italy and lead to rock-lined pathways with picturesque views of the majestic Hudson River.

 Looking for a relaxing day outdoors?
 Choose a Daily Grounds Pass to explore the stunning vistas and quiet corners of this remarkable Estate.
 Lyndhurst is also connected to major hiking/biking trails as the property is bisected by the Old Croton Aqueduct State Park and the Westchester RiverWalk.
 Lyndhurst can be reached on foot from the Welcome Center of the new pedestrian walkway over the Governor Mario Cuomo Bridge and is less than three-quarters of a mile away from the Tarrytown entry to the walkway.
 Read on to choose options for touring and planning your day trip to Lyndhurst.